 Here’s where things get interesting.
 Depending on your preferred sporting codes, you’ll find some very solid broadband bundles across different providers.
 And for many Australians, the must-have sports are AFL, NRL and cricket.

-All three of those are comprehensively covered by Foxtel, which makes Telstra’s Sports HD + Unlimited Data bundle a great one to grab.
-Along with Telstra’s acclaimed NBN broadband service at 50 Mbps – with 4G backup via the latest Telstra smart modem and unlimited data – you get the superb Foxtel iQ4 box and access to both Foxtel Plus (including HBO) and Sports HD.
-That means 12 channels of live sports in HD and the new 4K channel, with the option to add Netflix and stream it right there on the iQ4 box as well.
+All three of those are comprehensively covered by Foxtel, which makes their Sports HD bundle a great one to grab.
+Along with a rock-solid NBN broadband service at 50 Mbps, you get the superb Foxtel iQ4 box and access to both Foxtel Plus (including HBO) and Sports HD.
+That means 12 channels of live sports in HD and the new 4K channels, with the option to add Netflix and stream it right there on the iQ4 box as well.

-If you’re a big fan of English and European football, though, you might want to cast your eyes on a different bundle – Optus’s excellent-value unlimited broadband bundle.
+If you’re a big fan of English and European football, though, you might want to cast your eyes on a different bundle – Optus’s excellent-value Internet Entertainer bundle.
 This one brings together fast 50 Mbps broadband, a Fetch TV service with the superb Fetch Mighty set top box, and full access to Optus Sport ready to stream on your new Fetch device.
-Also including unlimited phone calls to anywhere in Australia, it costs a mere $90/month, a hard one to beat for football fanatics.
+It costs a mere $90/month, a hard one to beat for football fanatics.

 The Best Bundles for Fetch TV

-Operating in Australia for several years now, Fetch TV is an alternative pay TV service that uses broadband internet to deliver its live channels and on-demand content, rather than traditional broadcasts.
+Operating in Australia for several years now, Fetch TV is an alternative pay TV service that uses broadband internet to deliver its live channels and on-demand content.
 But that doesn’t mean it’s a compromise – Fetch TV’s Mini and Mighty set top boxes are full-fledged entertainment hubs with the ability to stream in 4K, access all the major streaming and catch-up TV services, and even record shows from streaming channels on the Mighty box.